 ABC News 24 gets mad, then even.
 In the battle of the 24-hour news channels, ABC News 24 and Sky News are constantly warring for exclusives and being first with the story.
-Last night’s Rooty Hill forum -- a joint Daily Telegraph/Sky News event — with Tony Abbott and Julia Gillard was a classic example, since Sky News refused to give ABC News 24 access to the feed and only offering a highlights package.
+Last night’s Rooty Hill forum — a joint Daily Telegraph/Sky News event — with Tony Abbott and Julia Gillard was a classic example, since Sky News refused to give ABC News 24 access to the feed and only offering a highlights package.

 Earlier this week the ABC News 24 released an angry press release, claiming that since its gives out a feed to Press Club debates, Sky News should offer them one for the Rooty Hill forum:

 “…the event will not be shown live on ABC NEWS 24, the ABC’s new continuous news channel, or streamed on radio or online because it is being withheld by the organisers of the event – Sky News and The Daily Telegraph.
 This is in stark contrast to every other major appearance involving the two leaders and the major policy debates at the National Press Club, which have all been produced by the ABC and made available live and as a “clean feed” to all other networks, including Sky.

 Caroline Overington wrote a snitchy little blog post over at The Oz about why it was totally fair for Sky News not to give a live feed to ABC News 24 (while also declaring that Sky News did not own The Australian, totally separate, jeez why does everyone keep talking about that, they are different companies okay…):

 “…The People’s Forum is a live TV show, in the same way as the ABC’s Q&A, starring Julia Gillard on Monday night, was a live TV show.
 Sky didn’t ask for the live Q&A feed, to show live on Sky.
 Sky won’t ask for next week’s Q&A, featuring Tony Abbott.
 The ABC News 24 therefore can’t expect Sky to hand over a feed from the forum.”

 ABC Director Mark Scott made a bitchy swipe on Twitter this morning over the ratings:

 For those who watch the numbers # Gruen 1.57m, Spicks 1.46m, #YWC 1.34m, #Lateline 617k. #Rooty 95k #ausvotes

 Yes, that’s right, just 95,000 viewers for Rooty Hill.
-Touché Scott. -- Amber Jamieson
+Touché Scott. — Amber Jamieson

 Ergas’ conflict unreported.
 It’s a bit rich for the ABC’s The World Today radio program yesterday to try and portray a man who has been advising both the Liberal Party and Telstra in the past as an independent commentator on broadband policy.
 But that’s what the program did with Dr Henry Ergas.
 In the past he advised both former Liberal leader Malcolm Turnbull and worked as a consultant to Telstra.
 This is how the program described Dr Ergas and a representative from the internet industry yesterday:

 “To discuss the merits of the two schemes I was joined a short time ago by Peter Coroneos from the Internet Industry Association, and Dr Henry Ergas who is a regulatory economist based in Canberra.
 He’s taught at universities here and abroad and previously worked for both the Productivity Commission and the OECD.”

 Look here for the reference on Henry Ergas’s tax review for Malcolm Turnbull and look here for his work with Telstra.
-Why wasn’t his consultancy work for the Liberal Party, and especially Telstra, identified? -- Glenn Dyer
+Why wasn’t his consultancy work for the Liberal Party, and especially Telstra, identified? — Glenn Dyer

 Thomas calls Richards “unique in the Australian media landscape.
 He’s presented AM and reported and produced news for television, but has developed a loyal following more recently with his Word Watch segment on NewsRadio.
 He’ll finish with the ABC, rather abruptly, on Sunday. — Jason Whittaker

 Faine’s graffiti spray?
 ABC 774 Melbourne mornings host Jon Faine was the subject of some scurrilous graffiti recently at North Melbourne station that included the words “John (sic) Fayne (sic)”, an (incorrect) reference to the station’s Twitter account and the phrase “off chopz 4 life”.
 As our Crikey spy says: “We aren’t strangers to graffiti in this suburb but it’s always straight up tags and never of a political nature.
 I think you’ll agree this stuff is very odd.”

 But what does it all mean?
 Faine told Crikey it was difficult to comment but questioned the vandal’s intentions. ” Is it as if I have written the graffiti…or am I alongside Satan as worthy of comment?” the veteran broadcaster mused.
-Interestingly Faine has been accused in some quarters of a gradual shift right-wards, which may explain another choice line on the wall: ‘F-CK THE FASHIONABLE LEFT WING'. -- Andrew Crook
+Interestingly Faine has been accused in some quarters of a gradual shift right-wards, which may explain another choice line on the wall: ‘F-CK THE FASHIONABLE LEFT WING’. — Andrew Crook